On this page10 sections

 user_id | Service-account impersonation. |

-Side effects beyond storing records: every successful page also produces a page summary finding (category page_summary) — a one-line digest with field distributions for low-cardinality fields, numeric min/max/avg/median, and date ranges.
-These summaries are searchable via analysis_query mode: "semantic" even before the LLM stores any findings of its own.
+Side effects beyond storing records: every successful page also produces a page summary finding generated by one or more summary strategies (default: distribution — field distributions for low-cardinality fields, numeric min/max/avg/median, and date ranges).
+Each strategy writes one row with category page_summary:<strategy> (e.g. page_summary:distribution) and metadata.strategy: <strategy-name>, immediately searchable via analysis_query mode: "semantic".

 Dedupe: ingested_records has a partial unique index on (analysis_id, model, record_id) WHERE record_id IS NOT NULL, and inserts use ON CONFLICT ...
 DO UPDATE.
 Re-ingesting the same page (or running resume after a partial failure) replaces rather than duplicates.